24p11/predict-django-api/README.md

 > docker-compose up
 ```

-This command will download all required Docker images (`redis`, `postgres`), build the image with django server and install all required packages.
-Then, it will start the server that will listen on the port 8000.
+This command will download all required Docker images (`redis`, `postgres`) and start them along with the django server and worker.
+The django server will listen on the port 8000.

 You can send request to the server using the cURL tool: